 For instance, he believes that because of concerns about mercury and other contaminants in fish, it is difficult to safely get enough

 from the diet alone.
-He, therefore, recommends that everyone take a fish oil supplement.
+He, therefore, advises that everyone take a fish oil supplement.
 While this is a reasonable opinion, check with your doctor before taking fish oil or any other supplements.

 Moreover, experts disagree on the risk that mercury in fish poses to our health.
 The American Heart Association believes that the benefits of regularly eating fish outweigh the risks for most people.
-However, young children, women who are pregnant, or are nursing should limit the amount and types of fish they consume.
+However, young children and women who are pregnant or nursing should limit the amount and types of fish they consume.